SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

-A note about pre F/G configurations(#A-note-about-pre-FG-configurations)
+A note about pre F/G configurations
 -----------------------------------------------------------------------------------------

 The beam centre is in the incorrect place along the X-axis for all